-Dr Katharine A. M. Wright is a Lecturer in International Politics in the Department of Politics.
+Dr Katharine A. M. Wright is a Lecturer in International Politics in the Department of Politics at Newcastle University.

 Katharine is a Trustee of the University Association for Contemporary European Studies (UACES).
 She is the co-convener of the British International Studies Association Gendering IR Working Group (2018-20) with Dr Hannah Partis-Jennings.
 She is also a lead convener of the UACES Collaborative Research Network 'Gendering EU Studies' (2018-2021).
 She was Chair of the BISA Postgraduate Network in 2015-16, and served as Graduate Representative for the Feminist Theory and Gender Studies Section of the International Studies Association in 2016.